Excess Inventory? No problem. You have trailers in the yard.

 Few would argue with the level of flexibility that mobile trailers provide to companies that need more space, but with this emerging warehousing option comes new requirements and challenges for companies that use it.
 Within the supply chain, for example, knowing what inventory is on hand at any given time, quickly finding where inventory is, and then tying that data to transportation and delivery—is an ongoing challenge.

-For many organizations, overcoming this issue requires a reassessment of existing inventory planning processes and an approach that builds out a clearer view of inbound inventory.
+For many organizations, overcoming this issue in excess warehouse inventory storage requires a reassessment of existing inventory planning processes and an approach that builds out a clearer view of inbound inventory.

 Using digital inventory management, companies can begin to improve in-stock positions, minimize total inventory levels, and increase sales-per-square-foot in their warehouses, DCs, and on-demand storage options.

-To be most efficient, for example, a temporary warehouse on wheels must be tagged and tracked while out in the yard or facility, with all of its contents properly inventoried and accounted for.
+To be most efficient, for example, a temporary warehouse on wheels must be tagged and tracked while out in the yard or facility, with all of its inventory properly accounted for.
 Overlook these requirements and it won’t be long before lost inventory and unhappy customers become your two biggest problems.